-This year the RC2021 conference will focus on the technological and sustainable transitions that clusters, regions and countries are facing and will have to face in the near future.
+This year the RC2021 conference will be held ONLINE and it will focus on the technological and sustainable transitions that clusters, regions and countries are facing and will have to face in the near future.

 These transitions change the nature of production and exchange and create new modalities to embark in inter-organizational and inter-personal relationships and help contrasting inequalities.
 The conference will discuss the ways in which these changes are occurring, and the consequences they are likely to have on different places and societies, in advanced, emerging and developing market economies.

 Extended abstracts should contain a minimum of 500 words and a maximum of 1,500 words.
 Extended abstracts can contain figures, tables and/or images which are not included in the word count.
 Full papers (optional) should not exceed 8,000 words, inclusive of the abstract (maximum 250 words), tables, references, figure, etc.

 We welcome contributions that are related, but not limited, to the following themes:

 • Smart cities: between digital technologies and social inclusiveness • Industrial districts, clusters and regions in sustainability transition • Artificial intelligence, big data and places • 4.0 manufacturing and the transformation of work • The local/international dimension of Innovation networks • Sustainable entrepreneurship and ecosystems • Place-sensitive industrial innovation and policy • Culture and creative industries in sustainability transitions • The transition to sustainable tourism • Resilience and sustainability of places in a post pandemic scenario • The local/global dimension of inequalities: economic, gender, digital dimension.

 Members of the community that are willing to organize a special session within the workshop are kindly invited to send an email to the local organizers before the 14th of May, including a description of the contents of the session and a list of potential interested participants.